 - The 2015 release (and 2018 sequel) Goosebumps is based on RL Stine’s children’s book series.
 It’s not overly graphic and will be fun for kids aged five and above.

 - Hotel Transylvania and its sequel will get your kids giggling with their host of eccentric monsters (and, not forgetting, one loveable human) and their crazy antics.

-    - Take your kids on a spooky adventure with Scooby-Doo and friends as they solve mysteries and come across monsters, ghouls and more.
+- Take your kids on a spooky adventure with Scooby-Doo and friends; watch as they solve mysteries and come across monsters, ghouls and more.

 - Tim Burton’s The Nightmare Before Christmas and Corpse Bride are animated movies that have appropriately eerie themes, along with song and dance.
 Great for kids aged seven and up.

 - Monsters, Inc. is charming, funny and exciting all in one.
 The two main stars are monsters, but not the really scary kind, so it’s perfect for little kids.
 Anyone over the age of four is sure to love this one.